European Coal and Steel Community: Common Assembly

+The inaugural meeting of the High Authority took place at Luxembourg City Hall (pictured in 1952).

 The Common Assembly (the forerunner to the European Parliament) was composed of 78 representatives: 18 from each of France, Germany, and Italy; 10 from Belgium and the Netherlands; and 4 from Luxembourg (article 21).
 It exercised supervisory powers over the executive High Authority (article 20).
 The Common Assembly representatives were to be national MPs delegated each year by their Parliaments to the Assembly or directly elected "by universal suffrage" (article 21), though in practice it was the former, as there was no requirement for elections until the Treaty of Rome, and no actual election until 1979, as Rome required agreement in the council on the electoral system first.
 However, to emphasise that the chamber was not a traditional international organisation composed of representatives of national governments, the Treaty of Paris used the term "representatives of the peoples".
 Some hoped the Community would use the institutions (Assembly, Court) of the Council of Europe, and The Treaty's Protocol on Relations with the Council of Europe encouraged links between the two institutions' assemblies.
 The ECSC Assembly was intended as a democratic counter-weight and check to the High Authority, to advise but also to have power to sack the Authority (article 24).
 The first President (akin to a Speaker) was Paul-Henri Spaak.